ibm-cloud-docs/speech-to-text/language-corpora.md

 ### Example request
 {: #deleteExample}

-The following example deletes the corpus named `corpus3` from the custom model with the specified customization ID:
+The following example deletes the corpus that is named `corpus3` from the custom model with the specified customization ID.

 ```bash
 curl -X DELETE -u {username}:{password}